alanionita/REACT_Goatstagram/README.md

 * use the Flikr API and tweak it so it consistently returns relevant/safe results
 * create an interface as close as possible to Instragram
 * use SASS to break up components from a CSS framework to limit the bloat
-* build a grid-based layout with multiple breakpoints and smooth transitions
+* build a grid-based layout with multiple breakpoints, smooth transitions, and full browser testing
 * implement data-driven design through Redux
 * implement a favourites feature via Web Storage API
 * learn and implement a React Router v4 pattern